flightaware/kafkatcl/README.md

  You can configure them and do all the stuff with them.

+* **kafka::subscriber** *command*

+ Create a kafkatcl topic-consuming command named *command*

+ This uses the new subscription based API that allows it to follow multiple topics and multiple consumers are load-balanced between the subscribers automatically.

 * **kafka::setup_producer**

  You don't need this unless you want to configure the producer object before creating a topic producer.
 Likewise for setup_consumer.